User Community Service Desk Downloads

 Filter

-2. Add a condition using ONE expressions.
+To use this step, add a condition using ONE expressions.
 Only data that satisfies this condition will be output to the next step of the plan.

 filter step